 GUIDE TO SAFE HIKING

-We highly recommend that you read the guide to safe hiking guide before going hiking in the Faroe Islands.
+We highly recommend reading the guide to safe hiking before hiking in the Faroe Islands.

 The ‘safe travel’ leaflet provides essential information about how to travel in the Faroe Islands.
 On the back page, you can fill out the information about where you plan to hike and when you expect to return.
 Leave the leaflet under your car's windshield or at your accommodation.
 That way, someone can notify relevant authorities should you not have returned by the time you have stated.
 The leaflet can be downloaded or picked up at regional information centres, car hires, on the Smyril Line ferry, and at Vágar Airport, among other places.